mercyplaisir/mercyplaisir/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🔭 I’m currently working on Crypto Trading Bot
+- 🔭 I’m currently working on upgrading myself
-- 🌱 I’m currently learning Python and in a last year to obtain a bachelor degree in software enginnering
+- 🌱 I’m currently learning to improve me
 - 👯 I’m looking to collaborate on open source projects
-- 🤔 I’m looking for help with some money 😄
+- 🤔 I’m looking for a way to success

 - 📫 How to reach me: via my email
-- 😄 Pronouns: He
+- 😄 Pronouns: He/hungry
-- ⚡ Fun fact: i just know how to google things 😄
+- ⚡ Fun fact: did you that i know that you know